 - Account type

-The ASPSP must provide a button that allows the PSU to revoke ongoing access arrangements.
-The ASPSP should provide a button that allows the PSU to refresh any access arrangements that require a refresh.
+The ASPSP must provide a button that allows the PSU to revoke (stop sharing) ongoing access arrangements.

 ASPSP should offer functionality (e.g. search, sort, filter) to enable a PSU to search for the relevant access.
 This will be of particular benefit as the number of consents for different ASPSPs/ accounts given by a PSU to AISPs increases.

-ASPSPs should provide additional explanatory text to help PSUs understand 90-day refresh and how to revoke access; using information bubbles helps to keep information manageable.
+ASPSPs should provide additional explanatory text to help PSUs understand 90-day reconfirmation of consent is now only required at the AISP and how to revoke access; using information bubbles helps to keep information manageable.

 ASPSPs must provide a history of old connections.
-This should include any access which has previously been revoked at the ASPSP, consent which has been revoked at the AISP, and consent which has expired.
+This should include any access which has previously been revoked at the ASPSP, consent that has been revoked at the AISP, and consent that has expired.
 This gives the PSU a record of old accesses and consents.
-Where the connection has not been refreshed for more than 90 days, and therefore access is blocked but can be refreshed as the consent remains valid, this should not be placed in the history, but listed on the Access Dashboard homepage with a “Refresh” status.

 ASPSPs must provide a Detailed Page for each access, which includes: